Aviation biofuel: Global impact

-As emissions trading schemes and other carbon compliance regimes emerge, certain biofuels are likely to be exempted ("zero rated") by governments from carbon compliance due to their closed-loop nature, if they can prove their wider sustainability credentials.
-For example, in the EUTS, SAFUG's proposal was accepted that only fuels certified as sustainable by the RSB or similar body would be zero rated.
+As emissions trading schemes and other carbon compliance regimes emerge, certain biofuels are likely to be exempted ("zero-rated") by governments from compliance due to their closed-loop nature, if they can demonstrate appropriate credentials.
+For example, in the EUTS, SAFUG's proposal was accepted that only fuels certified as sustainable by the RSB or similar body would be zero-rated.
 SAFUG was formed by a group of interested airlines in 2008 under the auspices of Boeing Commercial Airplanes.
-Member airlines represent more than 15% of the industry, and signed a pledge to work towards SAF.
+Member airlines represented more than 15% of the industry, and signed a pledge to work towards SAF.

-In addition to SAF certification, the integrity of aviation biofuel producers and their product can be assessed by means such as Richard Branson's Carbon War Room, or the Renewable Jet Fuels initiative.
+In addition to SAF certification, the integrity of aviation biofuel producers and their products could be assessed by means such as Richard Branson's Carbon War Room, or the Renewable Jet Fuels initiative.
 The latter works with companies such as LanzaTech, SG Biofuels, AltAir, Solazyme, and Sapphire.

 Along with her co-authors, Candelaria Bergero of the University of California's Earth System Science Department stated that "main challenges to scaling up such sustainable fuel production include technology costs and process efficiencies", and widespread production would undermine food security and land use.

+Market implementation

+By 2019, Virgin Australia had fueled more than 700 flights and flown more than one million kilometers, domestic and international, using Gevo's alcohol-to-jet fuel.
+Virgin Atlantic was working to regularly use fuel derived from the waste gases of steel mills, with LanzaTech.
+British Airways wanted to convert household waste into jet fuel with Velocys.
+United Airlines committed to 900 e6USgal of sustainable aviation fuel for 10 years from Fulcrum BioEnergy (of its 4.1 e9USgal fuel consumption in 2018), after a $30 million investment in 2015.

+From 2020, Qantas planned to use a 50/50 blend of SG Preston's biofuel on its Los Angeles-Australia flights.
+SG Preston also planned to provide fuel to JetBlue over 10 years.
+At its sites in Singapore, Rotterdam and Porvoo, Finland's Neste expected to improve its renewable fuel production capacity from 2.7 to 3.0 e6t a year by 2020, and to increase its Singapore capacity by 1.3 e6t to reach 4.5 e6t in 2022 by investing €1.4 billion ($1.6 billion).